2nd Annual Yale Disability & Accessibility Symposium, 2023

 10:30 am -12:15 pm (Virtual)

-Panel Discussion: Accessibility in the Cultural Sector - Galleries, Libraries, Archives, and Museums
+Panel Discussion: Accessibility in the Cultural Sector - Galleries, Libraries, Archives, Museums, and Theaters

 • Gracen Brilmyer, Assistant Professor, School of Information Science, McGill University